 What are the differences between osteopathy, chiropractic and physiotherapy?

 Osteopathy is a caring, thoughtful, hands on approach to treating mechanical problems manifesting in the body.
-Our aim is to understand the cause of the symptoms by assessing the whole body, taking into account physiological and emotional factors that might have produced those symptoms at that time.
+Our aim is to understand the cause of the symptoms by assessing the whole person, taking into account physiological and emotional factors that might have produced those symptoms at that time.
 Osteopathic treatment aims to improve the function of the whole body and improve health by treating the body structure.

 In particular, we believe that it is important to support the repair of damaged tissues by improving their blood circulation and nerve supply.
 In addition to short-term relief of symptoms, we aim to improve wellbeing and promote long-term good health.
 Osteopaths are regulated by the General Osteopathic Council and the title “Osteopath” is protected in law.